BeeeYuhh/Pasumbal__PrompEngineeringExercise_MeXE4101_2025/README.md

 **Comparison on the consistency of answers:** </br>
 • ChatGPT gave answers with three bullet points each; Gemini’s answers varied in length with 4–5 bullet points. </br>
 • ChatGPT kept a uniform technical tone, while Gemini mixed analogies with technical details. </br>
-• ChatGPT’s structure was easy to compare side by side; Gemini’s varied style made comparisons among the three answers less direct. </br>
+• ChatGPT’s structure was easy to compare side by side; Gemini’s varied style made comparisons among the three answers less straightforward. </br>

 ---